TheComputerM/awesome-svelte/README.md

 - [tinro](https://github.com/AlexxNB/tinro) - A tiny, dependency free and highly declarative router.
 - [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router) - Optimized for Single Page Applications (SPA) with hash based routing and support for parameters.
 - [svelte-client-router](https://github.com/arthurgermano/svelte-client-router) - Svelte Client Router is everything you need and think when routing SPA's.
+- [@danielsharkov/svelte-router](https://github.com/DanielSharkov/svelte-router) - A simple & easy to use SPA router, developed with page transitions in mind.

 ## Frameworks